ClairBerlin/managair/Readme.md

 - Key entity is the _organization_, which stands for a legal entity like a bar, restaurant, a retail store or a dentist practice.
 An organization can also stand for large institutions, like a retail chain or a university.
 - A _user_ is a digital identity for a natural person.
 Each user is identified by a username and authenticated via a password.
 - A user can be a _member_ of one or more organizations.
-For each organization, the membership can take on one of three _roles_:
+For each organization, the membership can take on one of two _roles_:
   - A user with the _OWNER_ role has full control over all resources that belong to the organization.
   - The INSPECTOR has read access only.
 - An organization owns one or more sensor _nodes_.
 Each node reports measurement _samples_ over time, where each sample is time-stamped and contains at least a CO2 measurement.
 Depending on the node _model_ and the node _protocol_, a node might report additional measurement _quantities_.